takashi-ishio/NCDSearch/README.md

  - Generic: .generic, .neutral

 You can include additional files using `-i (extension)` option.
-The generic tokenizer option (`-lang generic`) requires this option to specify file extensions (such as `-i .rs`).
-This file extension option is case insensitive.

 A combination of `-lang` and `-i` option enables to choose any lexical analysis.
 For example, the following command searches .java files as plain text.

         java -jar ncdsearch.jar dir_or_file -lang txt -i .java -e "// line comment"

+The following command is to analyze Rust source files usign a generic tokenizer.

+        java -jar ncdsearch.jar dir_or_file -lang generic -i .rs -e "fn main() {"

+Differently from supported languages, the generic tokenizer includes code comments in search results.

+The file extension is case insensitive.
 You can use multiple `-i` options in a command line to search additional files.

-You also can use `-l [filename]` option that specifies a text file including a list of file names.

 If a query language is different from target files (e.g., a query file is .c but you want to search Java source files), you can use `-targetlang` option.
 The following command regards a query code fragment as a C code fragment, while it searches Java files.

         java -jar ncdsearch.jar dir_or_file -lang c -targetlang java -e "int main(void)"

+In addition to `-i` option, you can use `-l [filename]` option to specify a text file including a list of file names.

 ### Full Scan Mode